-For example, there are investment banks like Goldman Sachs that promote analysts to associates in two years instead of three years.
-But, in reality, those associates are still doing analyst's role, just with a few added responsibilities.
+For example, there are investment banks like Goldman Sachs that promote investment banking analyst to investment banking associate in two years instead of three years.
+But, in reality, those associates are still doing an analyst's role, just with a few added responsibilities.

 On the other hand, fancy titles like assistant vice presidents are introduced by some firms.
 But, in reality, these people are still doing the duties of associates.

-In Goldman Sachs, headhunters say, the responsibilities of Executive Directors and Vice Presidents are almost the same.
+In Goldman Sachs, headhunters say, the responsibilities of Executive Director and Vice President are almost the same.

 If you come across UBS, you’ll discover that there are no associates.
 They call them associate director.
 Confusing, right?
 Which is which, is he an associate or director?
 They also don’t have VPs, rather, they call them directors.

 Here’s more.
 BNP Paribas in London doesn't have corporate titles at all!
-Their company identifies their employees based on internal grading system based on pay and authority.
+Their company identifies its employees based on an internal grading system based on pay and authority.
 It’s not surprising if it creates confusion both inside and outside the organization.

-This scenario has caused a lot of problems, that’s why BNP Paribas has started introducing traditional corporate titles in 2016.
+This scenario has caused a lot of problems, that’s why BNP Paribas has started introducing traditional corporate titles.

 Well, you must first know how to become a financial analyst.

-You need to have the right education, right school, and right internship in order to get the best job that will suit you.
+You need to have the right education, the right school, and the right internship in order to get the best job that will suit you.